iemmessien/ros2cv/README.md

 # Build the Package

 - Build the workspace with Colcon.
-(Hint: Ensure you are in the root directory.)
+(Hint: cd to the root directory of your workspace, and then build.)

 ```
 >> cd ~/dev_ws